snail123815/IBL-bioinfomatics-wiki/docs/source/basic_tools/blast.md

    Note your database is made by generating many files with different extension, all of these files are needed for a complete blast database.

-:::{IMPORTANT} Which is "the database"?
+:::{IMPORTANT}
+Which is "the database"?
 Usually when you are telling BLAST programs to do a search, you will need an argument specifying the path to your database, and you can only give **one**.
 But with this many files/paths, which one should we use?

 !
-Your database is the **common** part of all generated files, which is essentially `GCF_008931305.1_ASM893130v1_protein.faa` in this example
+Your database is the **common** part of all generated files.
+In this example: `GCF_008931305.1_ASM893130v1_protein.faa`.
 :::

 ### Make a query file